You probably think of October 31st as “Halloween”.

 - Determination (faithful persistence)

-Here is a divination exercise you can do:
+Here is a fun and accurate divination exercise you can do:

 - Write each virtue on seven strips of paper, fold and place them in a bag or box.